Pete5x5/fp/other/fishers-menu.md

 ## BARON OF BEEF [20.00]
-### A large yorkshire pudding bowl stuffed with our in-house braised beef topped with garlic mashed motatoes, gravy, and crispy onions.
+### A large yorkshire pudding bowl stuffed with our in-house braised beef topped with garlic mashed potatoes, gravy, and crispy onions.

 ## GRILLED SOUVLAKI DINNER [$20.00]